Cognigy/Documentation/docs/en/docs/insights/transcript-explorer.md

 To open the filter selection, click ![insight-filter-black](../assets/icons/insight-filter-black.svg) at the top right side next to the user menu icon.

 !!! note "Effect of the Negate filter option"
-    When you enable the Negate filter option, all filter options except the selected one will be considered.
-For example, when selecting Agent messages and toggling **Negate**, all data will be considered except for the Agent messages.
+    When you enable the **Negate** filter option, all filter options except the selected one will be considered.
+For example, when selecting Agent messages and toggling Negate, all data will be considered except for the Agent messages.

 ### Global Filters